jdan/thatjdanisso.cool/articles/2020-05-22-functions-that-go-backwards.md

 Color = yellow.
 ```

-By using a variable (we just need to begin a word with an uppercase letter), we're now asking Prolog to "fill in the blank for us".
-Which `Color` does `transition(green, wait, Color)` result in a fact? yellow!
+By using a variable (we just need to begin a word with an uppercase letter), we're now asking Prolog to fill in the blank for us through a process called "**unification**" Which `Color` does `transition(green, wait, Color)` result in a fact? yellow!

 Better yet, we can put this variable **wherever we want**.
 Our original question: *What color should the light be such that if I wait, it will turn red?* can be queried like so.